 Inside the different buildings that make up this futuristic complex you can find the following attractions to visit:

-- Oceanographic, Europe’s biggest aquarium
+- Oceanographic, Europe’s 2nd largest aquarium

 - Hemisferic, a 3D cinema

 - Palau de les Arts Reina Sofía; an opera house and cultural center

 - L’Umbracle; a sculpture garden and landscaped walk with plant species indigenous to Valencia

 Apart from L’Umbracle, which is free to enter, all of these attractions are surprisingly pricey.

 But, even if you are not willing to pay for any of these, do still visit the area.
 Stroll around, take pictures of the impressive buildings and enjoy the relaxing atmosphere while sipping on a refreshing drink at one of the outdoor cafes.

 Tip: everyone I have spoken to seems to agree that the science museum is a bit of a letdown and not worth the money.